Social-Developers-Club/localhorst-frontend/README.md

 # Localhorst Frontend
-This  Repository contains the source code for the frontend.
+This  Repository contains the source code for the frontend, which is hosted here [here](http://support-for-localhorst.philenius.de/).

 ## About
 This project was develop during the [#wirvsvirus](https://wirvsvirushackathon.org/) hackathon.
 The whole idea and project is described in [devpost](https://devpost.com/software/1_016_a_lokale_unternehmen_support_your_localho-r-st).

 ## Build & Deployment
-The project is build as a Docker container.
+The project is build using Angular, packed into Docker.
+The Angular README and manual can be found [here](/app/README.md).

-### Build
+This is how to build and run the docker container:

 `docker image build -t localhorst .`

-### Run
 `docker container run --publish 8000:8080 --detach --name bb localhorst`

 ## Architecture